 Why Your SSI LinkedIn Score Actually Matters for B2B Prospecting

 Many sales professionals dismiss the SSI as a vanity metric.
-They are missing the point.
-The score is not the goal — the behaviours it measures are.
+They’re missing the point.
+The score isn’t the goal; the behaviours it measures are.

 A high SSI LinkedIn score is a proxy for consistent, quality LinkedIn activity.
-Here is what that translates to in practice:
+Here’s what that translates to in practice:

 - Higher profile visibility: LinkedIn’s algorithm favours active, credible profiles.
 A well-optimised profile ranks higher in search results, which means inbound warm leads you never had to chase.